Nyigan/sushi-themed-site/README.md

 ## Tutorial

-This repository contains the code corresponding to an in-depth tutorial available on our YouTube channel,
+This repository contains the code corresponding to an in-depth tutorial available on a YouTube channel,
 <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank">
 <b>JavaScript Mastery</b></a>.